-Killing Annual Bluegrass
+Controlling Annual Bluegrass

-If we have Annual Bluegrass in the St Augustine lawn, then once we've allowed our Saint Augustine lawn to rest and recover for at least a few weeks from the last weed treatment, it’s time to treat and kill the Annual Bluegrass in our turf.
+If we have Annual Bluegrass in the St Augustine lawn, then once we've allowed our Saint Augustine lawn to rest and recover for at least a few weeks from the last weed treatment, it’s time to treat and control the Annual Bluegrass in our turf.

 Annual Bluegrass is best treated pre-emergent just prior to winter or just as winter begins, and mid-winter at the latest, once past these months the plant will become too mature and too strong and will easily resist most treatment methods, and will have likely already seeded itself for more weeds next winter.

 Once we have the majority of weeds under control, its time to tackle some of the more difficult weed types which may require specialized weed sprays or other treatments.
 The good news is that if the majority of our lawn is now weed free, then the last remaining tougher weeds may only be few in number, and may possibly be pulled by hand.

 Bring The Saint Augustine Lawn Back To Health

 These weed treatments will effectively kill the majority of weeds in heavily infested Saint Augustine lawns.
 We just need to be careful to space out the treatments to allow the turf enough time to recover between these herbicide treatments being applied to it.

 While undertaking these weed treatments, we should also be actively trying to bring the lawn back to full health, which simply involves following good lawn care practices.